lambdamikel/Talker-80/README.md

 # Talker/80

-## A Modern Voice Synthesizer for the TRS-80 Model 1.
+## A Modern Voice Synthesizer for the TRS-80 Model 1
+### New Dimensions in Voice Synthesis for the Iconic "Trinity" Computer from 1977

 ![TRS-80 Model 1 with Talker/80](images/DSC09771.JPG)

 ## News